hesharon/react-carousel/README.md

 # React Carousel

-Simple React carousel.
+Simple React carousel using React Hooks.

 - Lightweight
-- no external libraries
+- No external libraries
 - Responsive
 - Swipable on mobile
 - Has bullet pagination